OutSystems/docs-product/src/integration-with-systems/soap/consume/extensibility-use-cases/soap-header.md

 ---
-summary: Explore how to add a SOAP header to requests in OutSystems 11 (O11) using C# and WCF in Integration Studio.
+summary: Explore how to add a SOAP header to requests in OutSystems 11 (O11) using .NET and WCF in Integration Studio.
 locale: en-us
 guid: fff8ebfb-2aed-4628-ad28-774ac83074bc
 app_type: traditional web apps, mobile apps, reactive web apps